 Placement tests are given to adults with prior language experience.
 Contact the administrator at firstname.lastname@example.org and a test will be sent to you.

 A 4:1 student – teacher ratio is maintained in preschool classes (ages 3 to 5 years); a 6:1 student – teacher ratio is maintained in the other children’s classes (ages 6 to 12 years).
 The school brings in an assistant when enrollment exceeds those numbers.
-Adult classes typically average between four and six students to one teacher.
-There is no formal ratio in place for adult classes as they tend to be smaller in size than our children’s classes.
+Adult classes typically average between five to seven students to one teacher.
+There is a 12:1 ratio for adult classes.